-- 1.1.
-The report outlines a number of decisions required by Council to ensure that the decision making structure for 2020/21 is determined according to the Council's Constitution, this includes: - Noting the Political Balance of the Council; - In accordance with Political Group nominations, to appoint Members to seats on Committees for 2020/21; - To appoint the Chairman and Vice-Chairman to each Committee for 2020/21; - Noting the Leader of the Main Opposition for 2020/21.
+- 1.1 The report outlines a number of decisions required by Council to ensure that the decision making structure for 2020/21 is determined according to the Council's Constitution, this includes: - Noting the Political balance on the Council - In accordance with Political Group nominations to appoint Members to seats on Committees for 2020/21 - To appoint the various Chairman and Vice-chairman to the Committees for 2020/21 - Noting the Leader of the Main Opposition for 2020/21

-- 2.1.
-That the Council notes the decision making structure of the Council and the political balance of the Council as referenced in paragraphs 4.1 and 4.2. - 2.2.
-That the Council confirms the Terms of Reference of the Council, Executive, Committees and Sub-Committees as outlined in Part 3 of the Constitution including those relating to Joint Committee Agreements.
+2.1 That the Council notes the decision making structure of the Council and the political balance of the Council as set out in paragraphs 4.1 and 4.2

-- 2.3.
-That the Council appoints to the Committees in accordance with the wishes of the Political Groups on the Council, as detailed in Appendix B. - 2.4.
-That the Chairman and Vice-Chairman of Committees, as detailed in Appendix B, be appointed until the Annual Meeting of the Council in May 2021. - 2.5.
-That the Council notes the Group Leaders and Deputy Leaders as confirmed to the Proper Officer as listed in Appendix B. - 2.6.
-In accordance with Council Procedure Rule 39, the Council notes the appointment of the Leader of the Labour Group on the Council, as the Leader of the Main Opposition.
+- 2.2 That the Council confirms the Terms of Reference of the Council, Executive, Committees and Sub-Committees as outlined in Part 3 of the Constitution including those relating to Joint Committee Agreements. - 2.3 That the Council appoints to the Committees in accordance with the wishes of the Political Groups on the Council, as detailed in Annex B. - 2.4 That the Chairman and Vice-Chairman of Committees be appointed until the Annual Meeting of the Council in May 2021. - 2.5 Under Council Procedure Rule 39, Council notes the appointment of the Leader of the Labour Group on the Council as the Leader of the Main Opposition.